Functionality

 The Content Central configuration page has four sections: Import Database From FFDB, Download Database, Upload Database, New Database and Edit Records.
-Some of these sections may be hidden depending on individual configuration and circumstances.
+Only New Database and Edit Records are normally visible.

 In situations when Content Central discovers databases from the Form Filling Database extension on the system, it enables the import function.
 The ‘FFDB Database Name’ drop down contains the list of importable databases.
 A new unique name has to be assigned to the imported database so that it does not conflict with an existing Content Central database.